alackles/CMSC-150-WT-23/_pages/syllabus.md

 _Example 1:_ Homework 3 is due October 6th.
 You receive your feedback and a mastery score of Proficient on October 9th.
 You resubmit the assignment on October 16th.
 You are guaranteed to receive new feedback and an updated mastery score by October 23rd.

 _Example 2:_ Lab 2 takes place on September 22nd.
 You receive your feedback and a mastery score of Novice on September 24th.
 A while later, you decide to redo the lab and resubmit on October 24th.
 You may not receive feedback or an updated score until the end of the term.
 You could also receive it more quickly than that, depending on how busy I might be with other revisions.

+#### Exams

+One of your two exams may be retaken during the scheduled finals period to give you another opportunity for mastery credit.
+If you wish to do this, you must let me know **in advance**.

 ### Late Work & Extensions